 As of June 30, 2016, our pro forma net tangible book value was approximately \$(6.5) million, or \$(0.94) per share of common stock.
-Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of June 30, 2016, assuming the conversion of all outstanding shares of our redeemable convertible preferred stock into 2,486,199 shares of our common stock, which conversion will occur immediately prior to the completion of the offering, the conversion of warrants to purchase 27,690 shares of our redeemable convertible preferred stock into warrants to purchase 27,690 shares of common stock immediately prior to closing of this offering, the related reclassification of our redeemable convertible preferred stock warrant liability to stockholders' equity (deficit), and the conversion of \$8.5 million aggregate principal amount of convertible promissory notes, plus interest assuming a conversion date of October 12, 2016, and initial public offering price of \$8.00 per share, into 1,361,009 shares of common stock (which includes 552,262 shares of common stock issuable upon conversion of convertible promissory notes in the aggregate principal amount of \$3.5 million issued in August 2016) immediately prior to the closing of this offering.
+Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of June 30, 2016, assuming the conversion of all outstanding shares of our redeemable convertible preferred stock into 2,486,199 shares of our redeemable convertible preferred stock into warrants to purchase 27,690 shares of common stock immediately prior to closing of this offering, the related reclassification of our redeemable convertible preferred stock warrant liability to stockholders' equity (deficit), and the conversion of \$8.5 million aggregate principal amount of convertible promissory notes, plus interest assuming a conversion date of October 12, 2016, into 1,361,009 shares of common stock (which includes 552,262 shares of common stock issuable upon conversion of convertible promissory notes in the aggregate principal amount of \$3.5 million issued in August 2016) immediately prior to the closing of this offering.

-After giving further effect to the sale of 5,000,000 shares of our common stock in this offering and 625,000 shares of common stock in the concurrent private placement, at the assumed initial public offering price of \$8.00 per share, after deducting underwriting discounts and commissions, the placement agent fee and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2016, would have been approximately \$32.3 million, or \$2.58 per share.
+After giving further effect to the sale of 5,000,000 shares of our common stock in this offering and 625,000 shares of common stock in the concurrent private placement, at the initial public offering price of \$8.00 per share, after deducting underwriting discounts and commissions, the placement agent fee and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2016, would have been approximately \$32.3 million, or \$2.58 per share.
 This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.52 per share to our existing stockholders and an immediate dilution of \$5.42 per share to investors purchasing shares in this offering.